amazon-science/adaptive-feature-transfer/README.md

 --dataset=${dataset} \
 --save_path=${save_path}
 ```
-More examples can be found in `examples/run.sh` and `examples/save_features.sh`.

 When tuning hyperparameters, pass `use_val=True` so the model is evaluated on the validation constructed from holding out 10% of the training set.

 ## Baselines
+To run standard transfer learning, set `method=init`.

-To run knowledge distillation instead, simply set `method=kd` and adjust `prec` to set the corresponding regularization strength $\beta$.
+To run knowledge distillation or [relational knowledge distillation](https://arxiv.org/abs/1904.05068), simply set `method=kd` or `method=rkd` and adjust `prec` to set the corresponding regularization strength $\beta$.
 Similarly, to run [B-Tuning](https://arxiv.org/abs/2110.10545), set `method=btune`.
 Before running B-Tuning, we need to compute [LogME](https://github.com/thuml/LogME/tree/main) scores.
 For example, if we train on CIFAR-10 with ViT-S as downstream model and ViT-G DINOv2 as the pre-trained model, run the following command after you have computed the features for both ViT-S and ViT-G DINOv2 on CIFAR-10:
 ```
 dataset=cifar10
 for model in vit_small_patch16_224.augreg_in1k vit_base_patch14_dinov2.lvd142m; do